astropy/astropy/docs/nddata/kernels.rst

 small Gaussian shaped source of amplitude one in the middle of the image and add 10% noise:

 >>> import numpy as np
->>> from astropy.nddata.convolution import convolve, Gaussian2DKernel, TopHat2DKernel
+>>> from astropy.nddata import convolve, Gaussian2DKernel, TopHat2DKernel
 >>> from astropy.modeling.models import Gaussian2DModel
 >>> gauss = Gaussian2DModel(1, 0, 0, 3, 3)
 >>> # Fake image data including noise